braiddynamics/qbd-portal/docs/01-foundations/00-intro.md

 **Boltzmann and the Death of Certainty**

 Ludwig Boltzmann’s contribution was to bridge the chasm between the deterministic dynamics of atoms and the irreversible behavior of heat.
-By interpreting entropy ($ S $) as a measure of statistical probability, $ S = k \log W $, Boltzmann introduced a radical shift: the laws of thermodynamics were not absolute truths but statistical certainties.
+By interpreting entropy ($S$) as a measure of statistical probability, $S = k \log W$, Boltzmann introduced a radical shift: the laws of thermodynamics were not absolute truths but statistical certainties.

 This challenged the deterministic worldview inherited from Newton and Laplace.
 In Boltzmann’s statistical mechanics, a system could theoretically spontaneously order itself (e.g., all air molecules rushing to one corner of the room), but it is overwhelmingly unlikely to do so.
 This marked the erosion of the “It” as a definitive, trackable entity.
 In a gas, the individual particle loses its narrative importance, replaced by distribution functions and probabilities.